 - Applicants residing in overseas countries or territories may submit their applications in person to the nearest Chinese diplomatic and consular mission in their place of domicile; or

-- Foreign passport holders living in the Mainland China may submit their applications to the Immigration Division of the Office of the Government of the HKSAR in Beijing.
+- Foreign passport holders living in the Mainland of China may submit their applications to the Immigration Division of the Office of the Government of the HKSAR in Beijing.

 * Please contact your institution for visa information upon admission.
 Individual institutions will help non-local students apply for their visas or entry permits, or even complete the process for them.